Supplement to 17th and 18th Century Theories of Emotions

 But the good judge must possess specific qualifications, particularly those of practice and experience in judging.
 Such experience can help judges to filter out peculiarities of their own position, that is, to adopt the general point of view.
 But it also seems to afford the judge resources that bear on the judging itself.
 Particularly important to the good judge is “delicacy” in her discernment.
 Hume provides an example in the story told by Sancho Panza in Don Quixote of the feats of two of his ancestors in wine-tasting.
 On being presented with what was universally declared a particularly fine “hogshead” of wine, both approved of it, except that one noted a faint touch of leather and the other a tinge of iron.
 Their judgments were ridiculed until the hogshead was drained and a key on a leathern thong was found at the bottom, “which justified the verdict of Sancho’s kinsmen, and confounded those pretended judges who had condemned them” (Hume 1985 235).
 The good judge should possess the sort of developed perception that allows her to detect fine differences that may nonetheless be relevant to judgment.
 This is not sufficient for good judgment, but is required for credibility, and can provide a publicly accessible check.

 Hume maintains that “the great resemblance between mental and bodily taste will easily teach us to apply this story” (Hume 1985 235).
 Presumably, he thinks that sensory qualities such as taste are like moral and aesthetic qualities in that they are secondary, not inherent properties of things, “but belong entirely to the sentiment, internal or external” (Hume 1985 235).
 But they do supervene on properties of things, those “qualities in objects,” which are fitted by nature to produce the particular feelings.
-The good judge, then, like the wine-tasters of the story, may possess a developed ability to detect those formal qualities in art works, or to descry whatever properties of people's actions might be relevant to the formation of our moral sentiments.
+The good judge, then, like the wine-tasters of the story, may possess a developed ability to detect those formal qualities in art works, or to descry whatever properties of people’s actions might be relevant to the formation of our moral sentiments.
 The good judge would then be able to justify her judgment by pointing out salient features of what is being judged that others might miss.
 A good judge will thus be a good critic and teacher of appropriate taste.
-And so, the good judge may provide standards that are neither completely independent of the sentiments we are fitted to experience, nor merely hostage to the common run of passions.
+There is much more to be said about the capabilities of the good judge, particularly about how they are “improved by practice [and] perfected by comparison” (Hume 1985 241).
+Nonetheless, we can see that the good judge may provide standards that are neither completely independent of the sentiments we are equipped to experience, nor merely hostage to the common run of passions.